 There are pros and cons to all types of leases.
 Since triple net leases are so common, consider how these leases impact property owners and tenants.
 The key with these leases is they tend to be very easy to understand and can be negotiated based on the needs of both parties.
 There are some key factors to know about them.

-The pros for tenants:
+The pros of triple net lease for tenants:

 - The tenant maintains control over the appearance of the property and maintenance, which may enable them to ensure their business’s appearance is maintained

 - The tenant has control over the costs they pay.
 This could include water or electricity, for example.
 They select the carrier they use for insurance as well as the level of insurance they have.
 If taxes are high, the tenant may be able to get them lowered.

 The cons of triple net lease for tenants:

 - The tenant takes on a lot of risk in terms of property tax and insurance increases and assumes the costs of maintaining the property